moonpiedumplings/moonpiedumplings.github.io/playground/ape-experiments/index.md

     code-fold: true
     code-summary: "Show the code"
     code-block-background: true
+    code-overflow: wrap
 execute:
   freeze: auto
 ---

+The college I am going to has a team that comeptes in a competition called [CCDC](https://en.wikipedia.org/wiki/National_Collegiate_Cyber_Defense_Competition), which is a blue team cybersecurity competition.
+It involves securing misconfigured, outdated OS's and services, while being asked to do tasks called "injects", and protecting a highly vulnerable environment from "red teamers" — competition organizers who play the role of a hypothetical attacker.

-One of the big problems encountered in [CCDC](https://en.wikipedia.org/wiki/National_Collegiate_Cyber_Defense_Competition) is the portability of tools.
-Competitors will be asked to work across a vareity of Linux distros, of various types and various package versions, and even across the BSD versions.
+One of the big problems encountered in CCDC is the portability of applications.
+Competitors will be asked to work across a variety of Linux distros, of various types and various package versions, and even across the BSD versions.
 Of course, sometimes the solution is simple: install your tools, like python or tmux, from the package manager on every Linux/BSD OS.

 The second problem is that the organizers of the competition may break our package managers.
-Deleting repos, or giving us a distro without a package manager.
+Deleting repos, or giving us a distro without a package manager, or giving us End-Of-Life distributions, with dead repositories.

+And also, we aren't allowed to do a distribution release upgrade.
+So we can't go from CentOS 8 to CentOS Stream or other things like that.
+We also aren't allowed to replace non-containerized scored services with containers.
+We also aren't allowed to replace scored services with another application of the same type, so no replacing Apache with Caddy.

+However, we can use static executables to replace services, and there are real limits on what kind of utilities we can deploy, other than resources usage (Linux/BSD machines usually have 2 gigabytes of ram).

-I was looking into portable executables, to get around this.
+I was looking into portable executables, to mitigate some of the problems and restrictions.
 I would like to have a portable version of python, so that ansible playbooks relating to firewall automation and backups can be run as soon as possible, and also a portable terminal multiplexer, so that our team members can collaborate directly.
+I would also like portable (statically compiled) versions of some of the services, so that we can replace them in place, rather than being forced to rely on a package manager that may not work.

 # Ape/Cosmo

 [Cosmopolitan](https://justine.lol/cosmopolitan/index.html) is a project that turns C into build once, run anywhere language.
 It works by creating a fat binary that contains code for all other operating systems, including UEFI, and then dynamically figuring out where it is being run.